-David, whose name means well beloved, was born the eighth and youngest son of Jesse, a resident of Bethlehem.
-He was the great grandson of Ruth (who wrote the book of Ruth) and Boaz (Ruth 4:22).
-At a young age he tended his father's sheep, a job usually reserved for the LEAST esteemed of the family or its servants.
+At a young age he tended his father's sheep, a job usually reserved for the least esteemed of the family or its servants.
 The prophet Samuel makes a special trip to Bethlehem and anoints him the next king of Israel.
-God chose him to replace King Saul who was starting to depart from His ways.
+God chose David to replace Saul who would someday lose his life because he departed from His ways.

-A few years after his anointing, David fights and overcomes Goliath the giant, who was a Philistine living in Gath.
+A few years after his anointing, David fights and takes the life of Goliath the giant, who was a Philistine living in Gath.
 His basic faith led the future king to conclude that God would ultimately defend those who are his, something the entire Israelite army lacked the faith to accept.
 Their focus was on how experienced and physically powerful was the enemy's champion Goliath.

 From a human standpoint, Goliath had the size and strength to defeat almost anyone.
 He stood roughly 9 feet, 3 inches (2.8 meters) tall.
 His protective battle coat, conservatively, was 78 U.S. pounds (35.4 kilograms) heavy!
 The spear he used in battle was likely 26 feet (7.9 meters) long, with its head alone weighing 17 U.S. pounds (7.7 kilograms).
-Without faith, it would have been nearly impossible to defeat such a foe!
+Without faith, it would have been nearly impossible for King David to have defeated such a foe!